Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Methods

+Vibrotactile sensory feedback was also provided to participants on the same forearm carrying the prosthesis to assist with aiming towards target objects while using the laser scan prototype.
+This feedback system (C2 tactors, Engineering Acoustics Inc, Casselberry, FL, USA) was connected directly to the laptop via a USB cable and operated as described in Sec. \ref{sec:feedback}.
+The tactors pulsing intensity was adjusted and checked for each individual participant prior to the experiment.
+Note that, for clinical applications, all components would be embedded within the prosthesis socket; however, such integration was beyond the scope of the present work.
+Importantly, a recent study \cite{maravic2024feeby} demonstrated that vibrotactile stimulation would not interfere with sEMG recording even when both are placed within the socket.

-\subsection{Experimental Protocol}
+\subsubsection{Experimental Protocol}

-Ten able-bodied adults (24.5$\pm$3.9 years old) were recruited to test the developed prototype, and the experimental protocol was approved by the Research Ethics Committee for North Jutland (N-20190036).
-All participants gave their written consent prior to starting the experiment.
-The subjects performed a set of pick and place tasks.
-A total of ten objects were selected for the experiment such that all geometric shape categories were included: spherical (two), cylindrical (four), and cuboid (four) objects.
-Their respective grasping sizes varied from 35 mm to 85 mm.
-Each of the four cylinder and cuboid objects was placed in distinct orientations: upright, laying down, tilted to left, and tilted to the right.
-To challenge the system, the objects were presented to the participants in an order which forced the prosthesis to rotate its wrist DOF, avoiding thereby similar consecutive grasp orientations.
-The grasping sequence of ten object (Fig. \ref{fig:perform}, bottom) was repeated for five times (blocks).
+Ten able-bodied adults (24.5$\pm$3.9 years old) were recruited and the experimental protocol was approved by the Research Ethics Committee for North Jutland (N-20190036).
+All participants provided written informed consent prior to participation.
+The experiment involved a series of pick-and-place tasks using a set of ten objects selected to include the most common object shapes and orientations that the prosthesis users need to handle in daily life: two spherical, four cylindrical, and four cuboid objects, with grasping sizes ranging from 35 mm to 85 mm.
+The four cylindrical and cuboid objects were placed in various orientations — upright, lying down, tilted to the left, and tilted to the right — to challenge the system’s adaptability.
+A fixed object presentation sequence was defined for all participants, which required them to rotate the wrist and adjust the hand aperture of the prosthesis for each upcoming object, thus preventing consecutive grasps with similar orientations.
+This sequence, as illustrated in Fig. \ref{fig:perform} (bottom), was repeated five times (blocks).